icii-arcticfox/TutorialHome/README.md

 <br>

 # How To Use Tutorials
 We designed Arctic Fox and its tutorials to be simple to use.
 Follow the guide below to use Arctic Fox on Codespaces.
 If the below seems long, it's just because it's pictures.
-It is a rather short and simlpe process.
+It is a rather short and simple process.

 <br/><br/>
 Click the green code button at the top of the repo.